kfisch2/my-portfolio/README.md

 # React Portfolio

-## Currently under construction, but you can still view my previous work
+## Currently being updated/upgraded, but you can still view my previous work

 ## Description